Skip to content

 Sub-mode toggle

-The Compare view's toolbar has a Text Diff / Row Hash Diff radio:
+The Compare view's toolbar has a Text Diff / Row Hash Diff / Ordered / Join (by key) radio:

 • Text Diff uses the similar crate to compute a line-by-line LCS diff over the raw text content.
 Rendered side-by-side with +/- markers in the gutter, additions in green, removals in red.